d3/d3-selection/README.md

 });
 ```

-Unlike [*selection*.selectAll](#selection_selectAll), *selection*.select does not affect grouping: it preserves the existing grouping and propagates parent data (if any) to selected children.
+Unlike [*selection*.selectAll](#selection_selectAll), *selection*.select does not affect grouping: it preserves the existing group structure and indexes, and propagates data (if any) to selected children.
 Grouping plays an important role in the [data join](#data).
-See [Nested Selections](http://bost.ocks.org/mike/nest/) for more on this topic.
+See [Nested Selections](http://bost.ocks.org/mike/nest/) and [How Selections Work](http://bost.ocks.org/mike/selection/) for more on this topic.

 <a name="selection_selectAll" href="#selection_selectAll">#</a> <i>selection</i>.<b>selectAll</b>(<i>selector</i>)

-For each selected element, selects all descendant elements that match the specified *selector*.
-The returned selection is grouped by its parent node in the current selection.
-If no element matches the specified selector for the current element, the group at the current index will be empty in the returned selection.
-The subselection does not inherit data from the current selection; use [*selection*.data](#selection_data) to propagate data to children.
+For each selected element, selects the descendant elements that match the specified *selector* string.
+The elements in the returned selection are grouped by their corresponding parent node in this selection.
+If no element matches the specified selector for the current element, the group at the current index will be empty.
+The selected elements do not inherit data from the current selection; use [*selection*.data](#selection_data) to propagate data to children.
 For example, to select the bold elements in every paragraph:

 ```js
 var b = d3.selectAll("p").selectAll("b");
 ```

-If the *selector* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If the *selector* is a function, it will be invoked for each selected element, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 It must then return an array of elements (or a psuedo-array, such as a NodeList), or the empty array if there are no matching elements.
 For example, to select the previous and next siblings of each paragraph:

 ```js
 var sibling = d3.selectAll("p").selectAll(function() {